Skip to main content.

 Program Highlights

-Unique to the program is its access to the varied resources at Bard: the Conductors Chorus, the Orchestral Conductors Ensemble, the orchestra and chorus of the Bard Music Festival, and other affiliated music programs.
+The program has unique access to the varied resources at Bard: the Conductors Chorus, the Orchestral Conductors Ensemble, the orchestra and chorus of the Bard Music Festival, and other affiliated music programs.
 All conductors work with each of these ensembles, regardless of their specified concentration.

 Why I Chose Bard